By Wariya I.

 Gelb’s Other Show (s): Chef’s Table (2016 – Now)

-What is it: A Netflix’s original documentary focusing on street food only.
+What is it: One of Netflix’s original foodies shows focusing on street food only.
 In season 1, it focuses around 9 cities in Asia which are famous for street food and takes viewers to familiarise themselves with the unique cultures of each featured cities’ street food.
 From Jay Fai (Bangkok, Thailand) to Rubilyn’s Carinderia (Cebu, Philippines), you begin to understand why these places have become famous locally, best of all, you will get to know them and their story more intimately through exclusive, close-up-shot interviews.

 Why watch it: The show takes you to exotic places with exotic delicacies and treats most people would never have heard before, an exciting virtual exploration for potential visitors who are inspired to venture out after the coronavirus disaster is over of course!